This post may contain affiliate sales links. Please read my disclosure policy.

 Make the Superfine Sugar

 Make superfine sugar by blitzing it in a food processor or high-powered blender for two minutes.
 Remove and sift into a large bowl.
 Divide sugar in half.
-Set half aside and sift the remaining half of the sugar together with cake flour and salt four times.
+Set half aside and sift the remaining half of the sugar together with cake flour and sift four times.
 Set aside.

 Can I Use All Purpose Flour Instead of Cake Flour?